PicnicSupermarket/localicious/README.md

 ## The Localicipe

 The central concept of localicious is the so-called Localicipe.
-It is a YAML file that contains all localized copy and accessibility strings grouped by platform, feature and screen:
+It is a YAML file that contains all localized copy and accessibility strings grouped by feature and screen.
+The strings in the Localicipe can be divided into different collections.
+Multiple collections can be combined when [Converting the Localicipe](#converting-the-localicipe) into platform specific outputs.

+Using collections it's easy to keep track of strings that are used on a single platform and strings that are shared across multiple platforms.
+For an existing iOS and Android app, it could be useful to create three different collections:
+- `IOS`(containing all iOS specific strings)
+- `ANDROID`(containing all Android specific strings)
+- `SHARED`(containing all strings that are shared between iOS and Android).

+Each leaf node in a collection is either a `COPY` group or an `ACCESSIBILITY` group.
+The required structure of both groups is explained below:
 ```
-IOS|ANDROID|SHARED:
+<COLLECTION NAME>:
   Feature:
     Screen:
       Element: